M14Industries/m14-logger/README.md

 l.count(property, value, tags);
 ```

+### Returning the log string

+To return the string value of the log, instead of sending it to the console log, the functions `returnCount`, `returnMeasure`, and `returnTime` can be used.

 ### AWS Lambda

 If 'process.env.AWS_LAMBDA_FUNCTION_NAME' is set, then the 'host' tag is set to "lambda" and the 'lambdaFunction' tag is set to the name of the lambda function.